 Accreditation and State Approval

 Cranbrook Academy of Art is accredited by the Higher Learning Commission (HLC).
 The Academy’s MFA programs are accredited by the National Association of Schools of Art and Design; the Architecture program is not professionally accredited.
-Any person may review documents describing the Academy’s accreditation by contacting Judy Dyki, Director of Library and Academic Programs (248-645-3364), or Leslie Tobakos, Registrar, Financial Aid & Admissions Manager (248-645-3360).
+Any person may review documents describing the Academy’s accreditation by contacting Judy Dyki, Director of Library and Academic Programs (248-645-3364).
 Documents are maintained in the Academy Office.

 The Academy is approved as an educational corporation by the State of Michigan Department of Licensing and Regulatory Affairs to provide higher education degree programs.
 Any person may review documents describing the Academy’s state approval by contacting Phillip Hang Manager of Enrollment and Financial Services (248-645-3360).